amtul-nazneen/linear-regression/README.md

-# Machine Learning
+# Linear Regression

-## Assignment 1
 Extend ordinary least squares regression, which uses the hypothesis class of linear regression functions, to non-linear regression functions modeled using polynomial basis functions and radial basis functions

-## Assignment 2
-Implementing a fixed-depth decision tree algorithm, that is, the input to the ID3 algorithm will include the training data and maximum depth of the tree to be learned
+## Steps to run
+1. Run the `linearRegression.py` file under the `src` folder
+2. Observer the plots generated.
+One such instance is available in `src\plots`